sourcegraph/sourcegraph-public-snapshot/enterprise/cmd/server/README.md

 # Sourcegraph Server

-This command produces the `sourcegraph/server` Docker image which runs Sourcegraph on a single node.
+This directory contains the code which makes up the `sourcegraph/server` Docker image which runs Sourcegraph on a single node.